dlebansais/ModelAnalyzer/README.md

 The analyzer supports:

++ Inheriting from interfaces, but not from a base class.
 + A [limited set](#supported-types) of C# pre-defined types.
 + Private fields of a supported type.
 Ex: `private int X, Y;`.
 Fields can be initialized but only with a literal constant value (ex: `bool B = true;`, `double F = 2.0;`).
 + Public (or internal) read/write auto properties of a supported type.
 Ex: `public double X { get; set; }`.
 Properties can be initialized but only with a literal constant value (ex: `public int X { get; set; } = 1;`).